 He advertises the skeleton remote as an all-purpose solution to “safety.”
 While the citizens of Lakewood get swept up in fearmongering and comically shoot the skeleton remote at one another, K.O. worries about the permanent effect.
 Everywhere he turns his friends have become skeletons, which may as well make them dead.
 The situation escalates as a lack of background checks allows villains to get their hands on the weapon too.
 Ferris simply offers three-pronged remotes to heroes as defense, believing in the myth that a “good guy” with a gun can stop a “bad guy” with one, creating an arms race.

-Just as K.O. in tears aims his own skeleton remote back at Mr. Gar and Neil, he wakes up.
+Just as K.O. tearfully aims his own skeleton remote back at Mr. Gar and Neil, he wakes up.
 In this case, the story being all just a dream doesn’t diminish it because K.O.’s fear was all too real.
-His anxiety around public safety was so strong it led to irrational possibilities like Mr. Gar trying to hurt him, which reminded me of my childhood fear that even the homes of those who seemed nice could secretly contain guns that could hurt me.
+His anxiety around public safety was so strong it led to irrational possibilities like Mr. Gar trying to hurt him.
+It reminded me of my own childhood fear that even the homes of those who seemed nice could secretly contain guns able to hurt me.
 K.O. was right to worry, since “stand your ground” laws lead to increase in reported deaths.
-His mother Carols recommends calling local congress, and their superhero congresswoman bans the potential sale of skeleton remotes.
+His mother Carol recommends calling local congress, and their superhero congresswoman bans the potential sale of skeleton remotes.
 Real life isn’t so simple, but it shows how legal action for gun control is vital.
 When even children like Tamir Rice and the students of Sandy Hook are victims of firearms, it’s important for children’s entertainment like OK K.O. to address such issues in ways approachable to them.
 With the second season underway, hopefully more social issue-themed episodes are on the way.